fpereiro/gotoB/tutorial/tutorial.md

 - The web is the *vehicles* that run on the highway.
 - The user device and the server are *locations* that can be connected through vehicles running in the highway.

 The frontend always starts the conversation by making a *request* to the backend.
 The backend replies to the frontend's request with a *response*.
-(There are exceptions to this, but in general it is true).
+(There are exceptions to this, but in general it holds true).
 The communication between frontend and backend is a sequence of requests and responses.

-TODO
-two sources of events: user interactions and responders responders don't call responders; they only call events!

-TODO
-- html/css/js
-- state
-   - what is it
-   - cycle of change
-- templates
-   - replacement, conditional, iteration
-   - in the backend vs in the frontend
+### Why frontends use HTML, CSS and js?

-Why three types of files instead of one?
+Why web apps use three types of files instead of one?
 Each type of file has its specific uses:

 - [HTML](https://en.wikipedia.org/wiki/HTML) files are *markup*, which is what is shown on the page.
 - [CSS](https://en.wikipedia.org/wiki/CSS) files are *stylesheets*, which determine how the HTML looks.
-- [js](https://en.wikipedia.org/wiki/JavaScript) files are *logic*, which can modify the HTML & CSS and communicate with the backend.
+- [js](https://en.wikipedia.org/wiki/JavaScript) files are *code*, which can modify the HTML & CSS and communicate with the backend.

 Modern webapps - including those built with gotoв - are reliant on js.
 But they still use HTML & CSS.

-why js? apps without js.
+Even the most modern frontend frameworks still need to rely on HTML and CSS to create web apps.

 The HTML and CSS represent the actual content of the page.
 HTML is what is shown on the page, while the CSS changes the way that the HTML looks. js is usually there to produce some changes on the HTML and CSS, but it is not strictly necessary and it is actually possible to write webapps without js.